 1977 Unused vintage Progress in Electronics postage stamps.
 Face value is 11¢ per stamp.

-De Forest’s most famous invention was the Audion vacuum tube, “a device for amplifying feeble electric currents.”
-His invention resulted in the first radio broadcast in 1907, earning de Forest the name “Father of the Radio.”
+This stamp features a the invention of Lee de Forest, an Audion vacuum tube which was a device for amplifying feeble electric currents.
+The invention resulted in the first radio broadcast in 1907, earning de Forest the name “Father of the Radio.”

 You will receive 25 total stamps all in mint condition.
 Perfect for wedding envelopes, postcards, birthday invitations or other occasions!
 They also look great for scrapbooking, decoupage and other craft projects!